Local H-Principles for Partial Holomorphic Relations: Applications

 Note that if $\alpha$ satisfies condition (\ref{eq: holonomic contact condition}), then $\alpha\wedge (d\alpha)^n$ provides a holomorphic trivialization of $K_B\otimes_\CC L^{n+1}$, where $K_B:=\Lambda^{2n+1}T^*B$ is the canonical bundle of $B$.

-Using Mori theory it is possible to classify all projective contact manifolds whose canonical bundle is not nef and such that they are not Fano with $b_2=1$ \cite{Projective_contact}.
-In the affine case, F. Forstneri\v{c} has recently proven in \cite{Forstneric2020} Theorem 6.1 that this partial holomorphic relation satisfies a version of Theorem \ref{Theorem: Main Theorem for arbitrary type Stein manifolds.
-Version that preserves holonomy in proper sets.}.
+Using Mori theory it is possible to classify all projective contact manifolds whose canonical bundle is not nef and that are not Fano with $b_2=1$ \cite{Projective_contact}.
+In the affine case, F. Forstneri\v{c} has recently proven that this holomorphic partial differential relation satisfies a version of Theorem \ref{Theorem: Theorem for arbitrary type Stein manifolds.
+Version that preserves holonomy in proper sets.} (see Theorem 6.1 in \cite{Forstneric2020}).

-Condition (\ref{eq: holonomic contact condition}) clearly defines a partial holomorphic relation in the $1$--jet of sections of the twisted holomorphic holomorphic cotangent bundle $T^*B\otimes_\CC L$
+Condition (\ref{eq: holonomic contact condition}) defines a holomorphic partial differential relation in the $1$--jet of sections of the twisted holomorphic cotangent bundle $T^*B\otimes_\CC L$

+\begin{remark} It is worth mentioning that when the base space is a Stein manifold, the Oka principle gives that the existence of a formal solution of $\calR_{\CC\text{-Cont}}$ implies that $K_B\otimes_\CC L^{n+1}$ is holomorphically trivial. \end{remark}

-This partial holomorphic relation is clearly an open THR (See \cite{Forstneric2020} for more details).
-Therefore $\calR_{\CC\text{-Cont}}(B)$ satisfies all the conditions of the main theorems and therefore the following
+This holomorphic partial differential relation is clearly an open THR.
+Indeed, it intersects each fiber of $\pi^1_0:(T^*B\otimes L)_\CC^{(1)}\to T^*B\otimes L$ in the complement of a complex-analytic set of codimension 1.
+That complex-analytic set contains some principal complex subspaces and intersects the rest of them in complex codimension $1$ (see Lemma 2.1 in \cite{Forstneric2020} for more details).
+Therefore $\calR_{\CC\text{-Cont}}(B)$ satisfies all the hypotheses of our Theorems and therefore we have the following